Sickle Cell Disease

-Blood transfusions that provide a patient with healthy red blood cells are a common treatment.
+Blood transfusions are commonly done to provide a patient with healthy red blood cells.

 People with more severe cases of the disease can be treated with a bone marrow transplant.
-This procedure provides the patient with healthy red blood cells from a donor, ideally from a sibling.
+This procedure provides the patient with healthy blood stem cells from a donor, ideally a sibling.

 Interesting facts about sickle cell disease